4d/4D-Macros/README.md

 ## ![Static Badge](https://img.shields.io/badge/Project%20Dependencies-blue?logo=4d&link=https%3A%2F%2Fdeveloper.4d.com%2Fdocs%2FProject%2Fcomponents%2F%23loading-components)

-This repository is compatible with the [Project dependencies](https://developer.4d.com/docs/Project/components#monitoring-project-dependencies) feature.
+This component is compatible with the [Project dependencies](https://developer.4d.com/docs/Project/components#monitoring-project-dependencies) feature.
 So you can simply integrate this component into your project by selecting `Design` > `Project dependencies` and adding `4d/4d-macros` as the GitHub® repository address in the dedicated dialog box.

 >📍The project's dependency manager ensures that you are always using the latest available version of the components.